hason29/Windows-Optimization-Toolbox/README.md

 # Windows-Optimization-Toolbox
 This script is the combination of many scripts and gists from github with features of my own.
 This script is built to optimize windows for maximum performance
-# What this script can do
+# What this script can do (Compatible with windows 10 and 11)
 • Installs any program listed that you click on using Chocolatey

 • Removed Telemetry